Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Methods

 To measure the LSC, thermistors were mounted in the sidewalls as in \cite{BA06b}.
 There are three rows of thermistors: at heights $+H/4$, $0$, and $-H/4$ relative to the mid-height of the cell, as shown in Fig.~\ref{fig:mid_wall}.
 In each row, eight thermistors are equally spaced in the angle $\theta$ around the mid-plane, as illustrated in Fig.~\ref{fig:setup}.
 The coordinate $\theta$ in the horizontal plane is measured relative to the axis going through the center of both cells, as illustrated in Fig.~\ref{fig:setup}.
 The LSC orientation $\theta_1$ when corresponding to the flow direction near the bottom plate when viewed from above is measured counter-clockwise in cell 1 and $\theta_2$ is measured clockwise in cell 2, so that counter-rotating states correspond to $\theta_1=\theta_2$ when the orientation vectors align head-to-head, and co-rotating states correspond to $\theta_1 = \theta_2+\pi$ rad when they align head-to-tail.

-The cell was leveled in the direction perpendicular to to axis going through the center of both cells, with an uncertainty of $0.03^{\circ}$.
-For some experiments, the cell was intentionally tilted by an angle $\beta$ relative to the level cell along the axis going through the center of both cells to introuce a forcing from buoyancy that breaks the symmetry of the two cells.
+The cell was leveled in the direction perpendicular to the axis going through the center of both cells, with an uncertainty of $0.03^{\circ}$.
+For some experiments, the cell was intentionally tilted by an angle $\beta$ relative to the level cell along the axis going through the center of both cells to introduce a forcing from buoyancy that breaks the symmetry of the two cells.

 The working fluid was degassed and deionized water with mean temperature of 23.0$^{\circ}$C, for a Prandtl number $Pr = \nu/\kappa = 6.41$ where $\nu=9.36\times10^{-7}$ m$^2$/s is the kinematic viscosity and $\kappa=1.46\times10^{-7}$ m$^2$/s is the thermal diffusivity.
 The Rayleigh number is given by $Ra= g\alpha \Delta T H^3/\kappa\nu$ where $g$ is the acceleration of gravity, and $\alpha=0.000238$ K$^{-1}$ is the thermal expansion coefficient.